workBy HowDoIUseAI Team

 The key is that these summaries are structured and actionable, not just transcripts with bullet points.
 They separate decisions from discussion, highlight unresolved questions, and even flag potential concerns based on tone and context.

-What's actually worth your time
+What features are actually worth your time?

 Workspace integration saves time on routine tasks like finding old emails, gathering project materials, or drafting follow-ups.
 It's not flashy, but it's reliable.